 - All authors have completed a conflict of interest form.
 The conflict of interest form can be found here.

 - All patient consent forms have been completed.
 The consent form can be found here.

 - This submissions is in Microsoft Word file format (.doc, .docx)

-- Figures for this submission are supplied as separate files with the figure number in the file name
+- Figures relating to this submission are supplied as separate files with the figure number in the file name

 - Tables are presented on a separate page at the end of the manuscript.

-- The references follow the Vancouver style and are numbered sequentially in the text and ordered numerically in the reference list at the end of the manuscript using Arabic numbers as outlined in the AJOPS style guidelines
+- The references follow the Vancouver style as outlined in the AJOPS author guidelines

 This is an open access journal: all articles will be immediately and permanently free for everyone to read and download.
 Authors will retain copyright of their article and have a choice of publishing under the following Creative Commons Licence terms: